Paloja2017/UFC-Report-in-Power-BI/README.md

 <br />

 ### Fights Analysis/ End Type/ Years
 Contains types of fight ends - Finishes (KO/TKO & Submission), Decisions, Overturned and Disqualifications over the years.
-Also here when you hover you can see additional and more detailed information for that particular year.
+Also here when you hover your cursor you can see additional and more detailed information for that particular year (tooltips and drilldown).

 ![](FightsAnalysis1.png)